amirahnasihah/frontend-development/04-intro-to-algorithms/04-searching-algorithms/README.md

 Open `binary-search.js` file and please finish the `binarySearch` function according to the specification in the file.
 We have prepared some test cases for you to test your functions.

-# Lecture 4: Searching Algorithms
+# Lecture 4: Searching Algorithms\

+Agenda:

+- Common Algorithms
+- Searching
+- Linear Search
+- Binary Search

 ## Common Algorithms